 Autonomy controls whether the agent acts by itself or checks with you first:

-• Manual: the agent drafts campaigns and waits for you to approve anything that changes a connected tool.
+- Human in the loop: the agent does the work and a person approves each action in a connected tool.
 It publishes nothing without your say-so.
-On a schedule, it leaves a draft in your Backlog.
+On a schedule, it leaves a draft in your Backlog, and emails your team if it pauses for an approval along the way.

-• Autonomous: the agent acts without stopping to ask, including using your connected tools.
-On a schedule, once you have accepted the responsibility below, it takes a campaign all the way to Live on its own.
+- Autonomous: the agent acts without stopping to ask, including using your connected tools.
+On a schedule, once you have accepted the responsibility below, it takes a campaign all the way to Live on its own and never waits for an approval on any step of its own runs.

-When you set an agent to Autonomous while it has connected tools, Growth Method asks you to confirm you understand it can launch campaigns and change or delete data in those tools without review.
+An autonomous agent needs at least one connected tool to act with, so Autonomous is only available once you’ve ticked an integration.
+When you set it, Growth Method asks you to confirm you understand the agent can launch campaigns and change or delete data in those tools without review.
 You won’t be able to save the agent until you tick the box to accept.
-Growth Method records who accepted and when, and shows that on the agent afterwards.
-Until you accept, an autonomous agent still stops at Planning on a schedule.
+Every later change to an autonomous agent asks for the same acceptance again, so whoever makes a change takes responsibility for it.
+Growth Method records who last accepted and when, and shows that on the agent.
+If the agent’s last connected tool is later disconnected, it stops at Planning on a schedule until a tool is connected again.

 Whichever you choose, an agent can’t run away.
 A single turn is capped at a fixed number of steps, it can only move a campaign one stage forward, and it can’t repeat a stage, so it does the work in front of it and stops.
 On a schedule, an autonomous agent goes live only when every step can be done without you; if a step needs a person or a tool action fails, it stops at Planning and tells you what is left.

-Start with Manual while you build trust in an agent, then move to Autonomous once you’re comfortable.
+Start with Human in the loop while you build trust in an agent, then move to Autonomous once you’re comfortable.

 Warning: an autonomous agent uses your connected tools, and can launch campaigns, without asking first.
-Keep it on Manual until you’ve watched a few runs in chat and you’re happy with its work.
+Keep it on Human in the loop until you’ve watched a few runs in chat and you’re happy with its work.

 See what your agent did

-The agents list in Settings shows each agent’s latest run outcome next to its last run time: the campaign it created, No campaign when it decided not to create one, or Failed, in amber, when the run hit a problem.
+The Agents page shows each agent’s latest run outcome next to its last run time: the campaign it created, No campaign when it decided not to create one, or Failed, in amber, when the run hit a problem.
 A run cut off before it could finish shows Stopped early; open its thread and ask the agent to carry on where it left off.
 Each outcome links through to the campaign or the run’s conversation, so you can see what happened overnight in one click.
 A run still working through its steps shows No reply yet.

 Every run happens in a conversation, and that conversation is the record.
-For each stage, the agent’s actions and the results it got back are written into the thread, in order.
-Nothing it does is hidden.
+Each phase of a campaign gets its own: one for creating it, one for planning, one for launching, one for reviewing the results, each named for the campaign and the phase.
+Within each one, the agent’s actions and the results it got back are written into the thread, in order.
+Nothing it does is hidden, and every detail in these records comes from what the system observed as the agent worked, never from the agent describing its own work.
 Even a run that is interrupted and never finishes keeps its record: the thread shows what the agent was asked to do and notes that the run stopped early.

 Anyone on your team can open a run’s conversation, even when the run created nothing.
 A run that declines to create a campaign, for example because everything it found was too close to a campaign you already have, explains its decision in that thread.
 You can reopen it at any time to see exactly what the agent did and why, long after the run has finished.
 It’s the same thread you watch when you test an agent in chat.